 Investing In a Green Home Pays Dividends

-As we step forward into 2019, eco-friendly “green homes” are more popular than ever.
+Eco-friendly “green homes” are more popular than ever.
 Upgrading your home’s sustainability improves quality of life for those residing in it, but it is also a savvy long-term investment.
 As green homes become more popular, properties boasting sustainable features have become increasingly desirable targets for home buyers.
 Whether designing a new home from scratch or preparing your current home for sale, accentuating a house with environmentally-friendly features can pay big dividends for everyone.